Balance Bar: Kraft acquisition

 The company's speedy growth caught the attention of Kraft Foods, which purchased the company for $268 million ($19.40 per share) in January 2000 as part of a strategy to expand its product line to natural foods.
 Earlier that same week, Kraft had announced it would acquire Boca Burger.
 Kraft paid a 37% premium over Balance Bar's then-current trading price.

 Analysts cited Balance Bar's agreement to market a line of bars with weight loss firm Jenny Craig, Inc. as a factor that drove up the price.
 Another factor accounting for the premium may have been that Kraft's purchase was part of a rush by large food manufacturers such as General Mills, PepsiCo and the Adolph Coors Company to snap up well-established natural foods companies such as Cascadian Farm, Mother's Oatmeal and Blue Moon Beer respectively.

 At the time, the deal was thought to be a winner for both sides, with Kraft picking up a well-established brand in a high-growth market category, and Balance Bar leveraging Kraft's resources for further growth.
-However, Balance Bar was "not financially material" to Kraft, said a Kraft spokesman later said.
+However, Balance Bar was "not financially material" to Kraft, a Kraft spokesman later said.
 In 2008, Kraft posted annual revenues of $42 billion.
 Balance Bar posted revenues of $127 million, a 7% decline from the previous year.
-It slipped to third position in the category, with Clif Bar surpassing it in sales.
-Nestle's PowerBar held the top spot, with 2008 sales of $196 million However, the company languished under Kraft, and in December 2009 was purchased for an undisclosed amount by private equity firm Brynwood Partners, a firm known for buying orphan brands from large companies.
+It slipped to third position in the category, with Clif Bar and Nestle's PowerBar surpassing it in sales.
+The company languished under Kraft, and in December 2009 was purchased for an undisclosed amount by private equity firm Brynwood Partners, a firm known for buying orphan brands from large companies.

 In 2012, NBTY acquired Balance bar.